theodoremui/bioreasoning/README.md

 ## Agents & Routing

-Four agents are orchestrated by `bioagents/agents/bio_concierge.py`:
+Four agents are orchestrated by `bioagents/agents/bio_router.py`:
 - **BioMCP Agent**: Talks to BioMCP server for biomedical queries
 - **DocMCP Agent**: Talks to DocMCP (LlamaCloud index) for document/RAG workflows
 - **WebSearch Agent**: Searches the public web for general knowledge and current events
 - **ChitChat Agent**: Casual conversation fallback

-The BioConcierge router selects exactly one route per query and delegates.
+The router selects exactly one route per query and delegates.

 ---